 All of Magma's source code is hosted publicly on Github

-For those looking for a slim virtual machine pre-configured to build and run magma, consider the following Vagrant boxes which have been created specifically for that purpose.
-Images have been created to support the VirtualBox, VMware, and libvirt providers.
-An official Docker image is on the roadmap, but for the time being you might want to consider one of the community supported images.
-Use the command below with your provider of choice (vmware, virtualbox, or libvirt) to download and provision a Vagrant instance.
+For those looking for a slim virtual machine pre-configured to build and run Magma, consider the following Vagrant boxes which have been created specifically for that purpose.
+Images have been created to support the VirtualBox, VMware, Hyper-V, Parallels, and libvirt providers.
+An unstable Docker image is also available.
+Use the command below with your the provider of choice (vmware, hyperv, parallels, virtualbox, or libvirt) to download and provision a Vagrant instance.
+The Vagrant virtual machine images will download, check, and launch Magma using the bundled Sandbox configuration.

-vagrant init lavabit/magma; vagrant up --provider <vmware, virtualbox, or libvirt>
+vagrant init lavabit/magma; vagrant up --provider <vmware, hyperv, parallels, virtualbox, or libvirt>

 These instructions are targeted at systems running